anoofc/TFMINI_ESP32_POE_OSCSender/README.md

 Each TFmini sensor checks whether an object is within `threshold_distance`.

 If yes:
-- OSC message is sent: `/device<ID>/ 1`
+- OSC message is sent: `/device<ID>/sens<ID>/ 1`

 If the object moves out:
-- OSC message is sent: `/device<ID>/ 0`
+- OSC message is sent: `/device<ID>/sens<ID>/ 0`

-Both sensors are checked independently and send the same OSC address format with device ID.
+Both sensors are checked independently and send the same OSC address format with device ID and sensor ID.

 ---